-It’s day one of his week off, so he jumps in his flogged out Triton and suburban swerves his way to First Choice on Albany Highway.
+It’s day one of his week off, so he jumps in his flogged out Triton and suburban swerves his way to the bottlo.
 He arrives at 8:55 am on the dot and has a quick session of pocket billiards to a video he took on his last visit to the red light district in Thailand.

 Finally, the doors open and Clive storms towards the pre-mix section.
 He weighs up his options: Jim Beam Black for $19.99, Woodstock 6% for $22 or Jack & Coke Doubles for $24.
 Money is no object when it comes to his first 4pack of the day.

 He selects the connoisseurs choice: Double Strength Jacks.
 As he goes to pay he reads a sign on the counter, politely asking customers to use contactless payment.
 He feels this is time for one of his famous anecdotes,

 “Yeah, nah, cash is legal tender, it’s against the federal law not to accept it ay, plus I got shitloads in me wallet cos the skimpies are closed ha ha”

 Now there are potentially COVID-infected notes and then there are the notes that Clive is trying to pay with, “Sorry mate, is that blood?”
 Clive examines the note, “where in the federal laws of this nation does it say a note can’t have stains, it’s LEGAL TENDER“.
 Naturally, the shop attendant doesn’t get paid enough to deal with this shit.

 Clive’s patience is wearing thin.
 It’s now 9:01 and he’d push his own grandma down some stairs to get that first taste of black delicious.
 Without further ado, Clive cracks a can while the shop attendant wipes down his note with disinfectant, “don’t have all day, mate”.
 That’s exactly what you have, Clive.